 1 Regulation of Gene Technology in Australian Schools, Fact Sheet, January 2014.
 Australian Government, Department of Health, Office of the Gene Technology Regulator. http://www.ogtr.gov.au/internet/ogtr/publishing.nsf/Content/factsheets (Updated June 2018)

-2 'What Dealings with GMOs are Classified as Exempt Dealings?'
-Australian Government, Department of Health, Office of the Gene Technology Regulator. http://www.ogtr.gov.au/internet/ogtr/publishing.nsf/Content/regsamend2011-3/$FILE/exemptdealings-1sept2011.pdf (September 2011)
+2 'What Are Exempt Dealings?'
+Australian Government, Department of Health, Office of the Gene Technology Regulator. http://www.ogtr.gov.au/internet/ogtr/publishing.nsf/Content/exemptdealcl...
+(Link updated and made more general March 2021)

 3Society for General Microbiology.
 2006.
 Basic Practical Microbiology: A Manual, Microbiology Online website, http://www.microbiologyonline.org.uk/file/ca2189fba3b39d24c5a44c1285d008...